 What We Tested

-The Camry Hybrid is offered in three trim levels: LE, SE and XLE.
-Our test vehicle was the lowest trim, an LE, which starts at $28,695 (including destination charge).
-The SE jumps up to $30,395, and the XLE, which offers the most luxury features, to $33,145.
+The Toyota Camry Hybrid is offered in three trim levels: LE, SE and XLE.
+Our test vehicle was the lowest trim, an LE, with a base price that starts at $28,695 (including destination charge).
+The SE jumps up to $30,395, and the XLE, which offers the most luxury features, to $33,145 MSRP.

 Our LE test car had a few options added, as well, including blind spot warning, a moonroof, Qi wireless smartphone charging and an auto-dimming rearview mirror, among others, which pushed the final price to $31,600.

 On top of its fuel economy improvements, the hybrid system is more powerful, as well, producing 208 net horsepower versus last year's 200 hp.
 Power comes from a 2.5-liter four-cylinder engine and two electric motor/generators.
 LE models get a new lithium-ion battery, while the SE and XLE keep last year's nickel-metal-hydride battery.

 The Camry Hybrid drives a cut above the true eco hybrids on the market (like the Toyota Prius and Hyundai Ioniq).
 Thanks to a more powerful gas engine than those vehicles have, the Hybrid version of the Toyota Camry never feels as strained, and it has plenty of power, even from a stop.
 The 2018 Camry Hybrid gets the same chassis and suspension improvements as the gas model, and it's a much better-driving car than the previous generation.
 While it isn't really sporty, the hybrid sedan rides very well for not being sport-tuned; over the course of an 800-mile road trip I was impressed by it.